 Universities have considered shared governance in Higher Education the “sacred cow” of institutional procedure ever since the board of directors for the American Council on Education (ACE) released a statement in October 1966 clarifying the respective roles of faculties, governing boards, and administrations.
-Endorsed by national associations for both board of trustees and faculty, this statement established a long-standing principle that the three entities should work jointly in the decision-making process.
+Endorsed by national associations for both boards of trustees and faculty, this statement established a long-standing principle that the three entities should work jointly in the decision-making process.

 As institutions of higher education adapt recently to economic, structural, and cultural changes, however, the traditional model of shared governance in Higher Education faces stress points that would have been inconceivable 50 years ago.
 This article takes a look at some of the stressors while seeking to answer the following question: How must shared governance evolve in order to meet the challenges of the twenty-first century?